anagha-microsoft/ncr-mlops-hol/lab-guide/10-Configure-Build-Pipeline.md

 <br>

 ## Recap
 Its a wrap for this module.
 You now know how to (1) navitgate in Azure DevOps, (2) and configure a "Build" pipeline that (3) provisions transient compute, (4) trains a model on the provisioned remote compute, (5) registers the model into AML model registry, and (6) creates a container image and (7) registers it into AML container registry.
+You also know (8) how to monitor the pipeline progress in Azure DevOps and (9) correlate to ML assets that become available in AML workspace on the portal from the pipeline execution.

 ## Next steps
 Move to the next module -> this covers building the release pipeline.